techomax/techomax.github.io/README.md

 This is the website of the wholesale company TECHOMAX GmbH which can be found at [techomax.at](techomax.at)

-Made using Jekyll and hosted on GitHub Pages.
+Made using [Jekyll](https://jekyllrb.com/) and hosted on GitHub Pages.

+Built and maintained by [Anna Filou](https://github.com/anna-filou/).